Tutor HuntTest QuestionsChemistry QuestionsYear 10 Chemistry Questions

 Which product is expected when propene (CH3CH=CH2) reacts with hydrogen (H2) in the presence of a nickel catalyst?

-Which of the following is the correct general molecular formula for a straight-chain alkene?
+Which one of the following is the correct structural feature of all addition polymers?

 Which of the following molecular formulas could be an alkene?